Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Research Questions and Study Scope

 \item[RQ5.]
 Does moving from classical to hybrid or pure post-quantum key establishment materially alter the main migration picture?

 \item[RQ6.]
 What operational implications do these results have for organizations deploying interactive TLS services under post-quantum transition constraints? \end{enumerate}

 Taken together, these questions define the analytical focus of the paper.
-The goal is to determine how certificate-hierarchy design shapes the cost of live TLS~1.3 authentication once signature placement, chain exposure, and client/server burden are considered jointly.
+The study determines how certificate-hierarchy design shapes the cost of live TLS~1.3 authentication once signature placement, chain exposure, and client/server burden are considered jointly.